deathsheadmoth/fwlinks-doc/2.1/Firmware.md

 * `400 Bad Request` - the request has not been completed due to a syntax or formatting error.
 Refer to this documentation.
 * `404 Not found` - information not found, does not exist in database
 * `300 Multiple Choices` - There are multiple pieces of data that have been returned to you.
 This is only when requesting by firmware, not buildid.
-The choices will be returned in a JSON format.
+The choices will be returned as an array in a JSON format.
 * `200 OK` - the data has been found and successfully returned to you. (this is the best one!)

 ---